cedricwhitney/NUP-annotator/README.md

    - Create an account or log in
    - The project should be available in your workspace

+## Project Synchronization

+- Each new installation needs to run `make create-project` once
+- The project structure is maintained in git (in create_project.py)
+- Updates to the project structure will be shared via git
+- When project structure changes, users should:
+  1. Pull the latest changes: `git pull`
+  2. Run `make create-project` again to update their local project

 ## Available Commands

 - `make setup` - First-time setup of virtual environment and dependencies
+- `make create-project` - Create/update the Label Studio project structure
 - `make run` - Start Label Studio and access the project
 - `make convert` - Convert CSV files to JSON format for import
 - `make test-converter` - Run tests for the CSV converter